Positive Response Dog Training utilizes ONLY Positive Reinforcement (Force Free) Training methods.

 Children are welcome to come along to our classes, however, there are important safety considerations that must be adhered to for the benefit of your children, other clients and the dogs in class:

-- Can your child sit still and be quiet for 1 hour and 15 minutes under your strict supervision?
+- Can your child sit still and be quiet for 1.25 hours under your strict supervision?

 - Will they take directions from a trainer and from you the adult?